Lactarius deterrimus

 Lactarius deterrimus, also known as false saffron milkcap or orange milkcap, is a species of fungus in the family Russulaceae.
 The fungus produces medium-sized fruit bodies (mushrooms) with orangish caps up to 12 cm wide that develop green spots in old age or if injured.
 Its orange-coloured latex stains maroon within 30 minutes.

 Lactarius deterrimus is a mycorrhizal fungus that associates with Norway spruce and bearberry.
 The species is distributed in Europe, but has also found in parts of Asia.
 A visually similar species in the United States and Mexico is not closely related to the European species.
-Fruit bodies appear between late June and November, usually in spruce forests.
+The fruit bodies appear between late June and November, usually in spruce forests.
 Although the fungus is edible—like all Lactarius mushrooms from the section Deliciosi—its taste is often bitter, and it is not highly valued.
 The fruit bodies are used as source of food for the larvae of several insect species.
 Lactarius deterrimus can be distinguished from similar Lactarius species by difference in the mycorrhizal host or latex colour.

-Taxonomy and classification
+Taxonomy

 Although the fungus is one of the most common in Central Europe, the species was not validly described until 1968 by German mycologist Frieder Gröger.
 Before this, L. deterrimus was regarded as a variety of L. deliciosus (L. deliciosus var. piceus, described by Miroslav Smotlacha in 1946).
 After Roger Heim and A. Leclair described L. semisanguifluus in 1950, this fungus was referred to as the latter.
 L. fennoscandicus was separated from L. deterrimus in 1998 by Annemieke T. Verbeken and Jan Vesterholt and was classified as a separate species.

 The epithet of deterrimus is Latin, and was chosen by Gröger to highlight the poor gustatory properties of the mushroom, such as the bitter aftertaste and often heavy maggot infestations.
 The superlative of "dēterior" (meaning less good) means "the worst, the poorest".
 The mushroom is commonly known as the "false saffron milkcap".

 Several molecular phylogenetic analyses show that L. deterrimus, L. sanguifluus, Lactarius vinosus and L. fennoscandicus form a group of related species, which might include the North American species L. paradoxus and L. miniatosporus.
 Although L. deliciosus var. deterrimus qualifies as synonym for L. deterrimus, the families that had been characterized in North America as Lactarius deliciosus var. deterrimus are not closely related with the European types.
 They also seem not to form a monophyletic group.

 Lactarius deterrimus belongs to the section Deliciosi of the genus Lactarius.
 According to molecular phylogenetics studies, this section forms a definite phylogenetic group within the milk cap relatives.
 Deliciosi species mainly have an orange or reddish-coloured latex and taste mild to slightly bitter.
 They are strict mycorrhizal associates of conifers.
 The next closest relative of L. deterrimus is L. fennoscandicus.